DerekSol/Tera/_posts/2022-11-17-Lessonplan.md

 - Afterward, have them go through <mark>3 questions</mark> relating to this conditionals section, thinking one question could be putting a specific example of an IF statement and having them determine the outcome
 - Maybe question where you are given a scenario and have to show me how you would build this conditional statement on VSCode
 - First person to get these questions right can be rewarded with candy
-- At the end, we could give them independent work time to create an IF statement and and IF ELSE statement in VSCode as <mark>homework<mark>
+- At the end, we could give them independent work time to create an IF statement and and IF ELSE statement in VSCode as <mark>homework</mark>